OCN-682-UH/Kintigh-Final-Project/README.md

 ## Data Summary

-- The dataset contains over **250,000 observations** spanning multiple species and years (2005–2024) from the NOAA observer program.
+- The dataset contains over **250,000 observations** spanning multiple species and years (2005–2024) from the NOAA observer program for deep and shallow set.
 - Records include set-level information: date, gear configuration, spatial coordinates, hook count, and catch.
 - All environmental variables were paired to longline sets using **daily averaged satellite- and model-derived rasters** from copernicus marine.
 - Data were aggregated into **5×5° spatial bins**, each with calculated bin centers (`lon_ctr`, `lat_ctr`).